Windows

 • Then select, Updates & Security

 • If your PC is qualified and the "Download and Install Windows 11" updates notice shows up or your PC is not qualify, head to download Windows 11 .
 On this website, you have three different options for upgrading and installing Windows 11.
-The first one uses Windows 11 installation assistant which is probably the easiest one to use (I recommend this approach if your PC support Windows 11 by default).
+The first one uses Windows 11 installation assistant which is probably the easiest one to use.
+(I recommend this approach if your PC support Windows 11 by default).
 The second option allows you to create Windows 11 installation media.
 The third option gives you an option to download the ISO installation file.
 Let’s say your PC doesn’t support Windows 11 and you can’t wait to have it installed, then the Download Windows 11 Disk Image approach is the best option for you.

 Modifying PC Registry

-• Press the Windows Key + S and search for the term Registry Editor
+To do so, press the Windows Key + S and search for the term Registry Editor

 Registry-Editor